OmarRodriguezLopez1398/ML_corrections_BH_RE/README.md

 ---
 ## Citation
-If the codes and models help you, you can cite
+If the codes and models help you, you can cite:
 ```
 @article{xxxx,
   title         = {Efficient Machine Learning barrier height and reaction enthalpy corrections for low- and mid-level quantum mechanical calculations},